xwiki/xwiki-docker/README.md

 #### Starting MySQL

-We will bind mount two local directories to be used by the MySQL container - one to be used at database initialization, to create the user and grants for the application to use, and one to contain the MySQL database files.
+We will bind mount two local directories to be used by the MySQL container:
+-	one to be used at database initialization to set permissions (see below),
+-	another to contain the data put by XWiki inside the MySQL database, so that when you stop and restart MySQL you don't find yourself without any data.

 For example:
 -	`/my/path/mysql-init`
 -	`/my/path/mysql`

 You need to make sure these directories exist, and then create a file under the `/my/path/mysql-init` directory (you can name it the way you want, for example `init.sql`), with the following content: